 Hirst’s art often necessitates the death of something in order to for it to be looked at.
 This is not always well received.
 Like many Young British Artists, his art provokes debate.

 In 1988 Damien Hirst was still a student at Goldsmiths.
-It was in his second year that he organised one of the major initial exhibitions for the YBAs.
+It was in his second year that he organized one of the major initial exhibitions for the YBAs.
 At the Surrey Docks in London the exhibition Freeze ran from 6 August to 29 September 1988.
-Sixteen artists showed their work to an impressive calibre of critics.
+16 artists showed their work to an impressive caliber of critics.

 In March 1991 Hirst presented a thirteen-foot tiger shark in a tank of formaldehyde at The Saatchi Gallery’s YBA 1 exhibition.
 It generated colossal press attention and arguably pushed the boundaries of contemporary art.
 This was the beginning of the Natural History series that truly propelled Hirst into fame.